architecture-research-group/gem5-dpdk-setup/README.md

   cd dpdk-pktgen-build
   ```
 - Modify the `DPDK_VER` environment variable in `dpdk_pktgen.sh` script (optional)
-- source the DPDK installation script
+- source the DPDK installation script (_applies a patch that adds the changes we made to DPDK_)
   ```
   source dpdk_pktgen.sh
   ```